sfilges/OligoAnalysis/README.md

 Raw sequencing data (fastq) must be processed using software that generates error corrected consensus reads and pileup files, such as UMIErrorCorrect.

-In order to process data with UMIErrorCorrect, install the following
+In order to process data with UMIErrorCorrect, install the following:

 - Burrows-Wheeler-Aligner (BWA), used by the pipeline for genome alignment using any one of the following commands